 Cricut Air 2 Explorer

 With the holidays kicking off with Halloween we knew we wanted to create something fun for you.
 Now, as creative and crafty as my daughter and I are, sometimes we need a little help which is where Cricut Design Space comes in.
 It is full of amazing projects for beginners to advanced Cricut users.
 We choose these cute Halloween Luminaries.

-The design is considered an intermediate design but it was very easy to make.
-My daughter was able to do it on our own.
+The Halloween luminaries design is considered an intermediate design but it was very easy to make.
+My daughter was able to do it on her own.
 So don’t let the title of intermediate or even advance scare you from tackling a project!

 - Cardstock, White

 - Double-Sided Patterned Paper (or Cardstock), Orange

 - StandardGrip Machine Mat – 12″ x 12″